beezee/Github-Quick-Compare/README.md

-If you don't care to mess with the source (it is super quick and dirty, btw thanks goes out to http://bender.fesb.hr/~robert/jquery-bookmarklet-generator) then you can go [here](http://brianzeligson.com/github_quick_compare) and drag the ghc bookmarklet to your bookmarks bar:
+If you don't care to mess with the source (it is super quick and dirty, btw thanks goes out to http://bender.fesb.hr/~robert/jquery-bookmarklet-generator) then you can go [here](http://brianzeligson.com/github_quick_compare) and drag the ghc bookmarklet to your bookmarks bar.